Interested in discovering ways to learn about or spread the word about The Mountain Retreat & Learning Center? You’ve come to right spot!

 The congregations located in the Southeast, MidSouth, Florida, and Southwest Districts are now a part of the Unitarian Universalist Association’s Southern Region.
 The Mountain is located in this region and promotes its retreats, programs, and MountainCamps on the Southern Region’s events calendar.

 To learn more about the Unitarian Universalist Association and all its programs and services, visit the UUA.org website.
-The annual gathering of the UUA is the General Assembly, which will be held in Kansas City in 2018.
+The annual gathering of the UUA is the General Assembly, which ...which is held in different US cities each year.

 The Mountain Retreat & Learning Center is a Related Organization of the Unitarian Universalist Association and a partner in the UU Alliance of Camps & Conference Centers (UUACCC) organization.
 In 2018, The Mountain joined the other UU Camps & Conference Centers in contributing to the Black Lives UU Promise & Practice funding campaign in support of racial justice and equity, in the wider Unitarian Universalist Association community and beyond.

-In The Mountain's efforts to uphold our role as an environmental steward and care of the local bio region through regenerative farming practices, we are supporters of the Green Sanctuary movement within the UU.
-We hold annual Climate Justice Conferences in order to strengthen conversation while providing tangible action and solutions around the topic of climate change.
+In The Mountain's efforts to uphold our role as an environmental steward and to care of the local bio region through regenerative farming practices, we are supporters of the Green Sanctuary movement within the UU.
+We hold annual Climate Justice Conferences to strengthen conservation while providing tangible action and solutions around the topic of climate change.